 You will need to go to the hospital for treatment and monitoring.
 If infection or another medical problem caused the crisis, you may need additional treatment.

 Shock may occur if treatment is not provided early, and it can be life-threatening.

-Call your health care provider if you have Addison's disease and are unable to take your corticosteroid replacement medicine for any reason.
+Call your health care provider if you have Addison disease and are unable to take your glucocorticoid medicine for any reason.

 Go to the emergency room or call the local emergency number (such as 911) if you develop symptoms of acute adrenal crisis.

-Never miss your medications.
+Never miss taking your medicines.

 Adrenal crisis; Addisonian crisis; Acute adrenal insufficiency

 Stewart PM, Krone NP.
 The adrenal cortex.
-In: Kronenberg H, Melmed S, Polonsky K, Larsen PR, eds.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 15.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 15.